-In instances where the hair on the scalp needed to be shaved off, Indians used obsidian flakes.
-An obsidian is a type of hard, glasslike volcanic rock that is used by Indians as knives.
+In instances where the hair on the scalp needed to be shaved off, Native Americans used obsidian flakes.
+An obsidian is a type of hard, glasslike volcanic rock that is used by Native Americans as knives.
 These are very sharp and cut with great efficiency.
 However, when they become dull through constant use, they cannot be resharpened.
 Instead, the Native Americans recycled them into smaller arrowheads.

-You know how people like to talk about taking on a paleo-diet, that Stone Age nutritional menu that makes you sprightly and strong?
-Well, this guy’s on that similar spectrum; only this time, he’s touting the benefits of wet shaving with a Stone Age tool.
+You know how people like to talk about taking on a paleo-diet, that Stone Age healthy menu that makes you sprightly and strong?
+Well, this guy’s on that similar spectrum; only this time, he is, touting the benefits of wet shaving with a Stone Age tool.

 Straight Razor Shaving

-Having watched that video, we can honestly say it’s an acquired taste.
-Here at Naked Armor, we prefer to shave in comfort and luxury with our collection of straight razor blades made from high grade Japanese steel.
-We’re sure Columbus would be amazed with this since it’s the same quality steel that was used by the Samurai, centuries ago.
-But of course since he was a prig and a product of his century, he’d probably give it a side-eye at first.
-But with its hardness rating of 61-65 HRC and a blade so sharp it can serve as one’s own samurai weapon, he’ll be thinking twice.
+Having watched that video, we can honestly say using an obsidian is an acquired taste.
+Here at Naked Armor, we prefer to shave in comfort and luxury with our collection of straight razor blades made from high-grade Japanese steel.

+Without a doubt, Columbus would be amazed by this since it is the same quality steel used by the Samurai centuries ago.
+But of course, since he was a prig and a product of his century, we guess he would give it a side-eye at first.
+But with its hardness rating of 61-65 HRC and a blade so sharp it can serve as one’s samurai weapon, he will be thinking twice.

-We don’t use it for anything other than shaving, though.
-One of the reasons why the Solomon Straight Razor blade cuts cleanly and smoothly is because we designed it to be a hybrid of a full hollow and a half hollow, to make sure that we capture all the best aspects of razor shaving.
+We do not use it for anything other than shaving, though.
+One of the reasons why the Solomon Straight Razor blade cuts cleanly and smoothly is because we designed it to be a hybrid of a full hollow and a half hollow to make sure that we capture all the best aspects of the razor shaving.

 If you are a newbie looking to experience a new level of shaving with a straight razor, we recommend you check us out.
-If you’re a professional, we guarantee our razors will add a luxurious dimension to your shaving experience.
+If you are a professional, we guarantee our razors will add a luxurious dimension to your shaving experience.